 Legislative Hypocrisy Shines for All to See

-Posted on behalf of The Bell Law Firm, PLLC on Mar 10, 2015 in Personal Injury
+Posted on behalf of Stewart Bell, PLLC on Mar 10, 2015 in Personal Injury

 West Virginia Association for Justice

 For Immediate Release

 Votes to Take Away Consumers' Constitutional Rights While Protecting Auto Dealers from Arbitration Clauses

 Charleston, W.Va. - The West Virginia Association for Justice denounced the West Virginia House of Delegates' failure to protect state consumers and workers by prohibiting pre-dispute, binding arbitration clauses in contracts.
 The proposed amendment to SB 37 would have preserved their 7th Amendment right to trial by jury; it was defeated by a vote of 43 - 57.
 The House passed SB 37 today.